 The U.S. Coast Guard, Air Force, Military (West Point), Merchant Marine and Naval academies offer free college opportunities to students who serve after college, but cash is also available through local Reserve Officer Training Corps (ROTC) programs.

 Offered at more than 1,700 colleges and universities in the U.S., the ROTC program provides a paid college education and guaranteed post-college career to participants in exchange for committing to serve in the military after graduation.

 AmeriCorps is another national service organization that offers education awards in exchange for community work.
-Length of service varies among AmeriCorps programs.
+Length of service varies among AmeriCorps programs, but a person cannot earn “more than the aggregate value of two, full-time education awards.”
+The full education award is equal to the maximum Pell Grant value for that year.
 Members also receive a living stipend while serving in the program.